Table of Contents

 - Locale – Salt Lake City

 - Organization – Evil Corp

 When the Cert Wizard routine finishes, you should see output similar to what is shown in the screenshot below.

-Provided you can overpower the signal strength of the target access point, clients will begin to disconnect from the target network and connect to your access point.
-Unless the affected client devices are configured to reject invalid certificates, the victims of the attack will be presented with a message similar to the one below.
+Provided you can provide a better signal than the target access point, clients will begin to disconnect from the target network and connect to your AP instead.
+Unless the affected client devices configured to reject invalid certificates, the victims of the attack will be presented with a message similar to the one below:

 Fortunately, it’s usually possible to find at least one enterprise employee who will blindly accept your certificate.
-It’s also common to encounter devices that are configured to accept invalid certificates automatically.
-In either case, you’ll soon see usernames, challenges, and responses shown in your terminal as shown below.
+It’s also common to encounter devices that are configured to accept invalid certificates automatically (especially when the target organization allows BYOD devices).
+In either case, you’ll soon see usernames, challenges, and responses shown in your terminal as shown below:

 This data can be passed to asleap to obtain a valid set of RADIUS credentials.

 asleap –C <challenge> -R <response> -W <wordlist>

 Congrats.
 You have your first set of RADIUS creds.